 You can usually see from the photos of a holiday home whether the pool is a traditional masonry structure in the ground or a prefabricated above-ground construction.
 Many holiday property owners will clearly state "above ground swimming pool" or "plunge pool" if this is the case.

 Good quality above-ground pools (usually in wood), and of a reasonable size, are often sufficient for children to amuse themselves and for adults to cool off on hot days so they are certainly worth considering, especially as holiday lets with these pools are often lower priced.
 Just remember that the access is usually by ladder steps over the side and that the depth is more or less constant (designs vary from 0.90m to 1.50m), which may be a factor depending on the age of the children or any reduced mobility.
-Some of these pools are partly sunk into the ground so you then have almost a "real" swimming pool - like the property shown here.
+Some of these pools are partly sunk into the ground so you then have almost a "real" swimming pool.

 We have seen instances of holiday seekers being completely set against having a "salt water" pool.
 This probably due to a misunderstanding of exactly what salt water pools are.
 Leaving apart the odd rare pool right on the coast that might be filled with pumped sea water, there are two main pool water treatment systems that you will find at holiday homes.